-- 245 Avoid scheduling tests that might confound the qualitative or quantitative results of the FDG-PET/CT study - 246 within the time period prior to the scan.
+- Avoid scheduling tests that might confound the qualitative or quantitative results of the FDG-PET/CT study 260 - 261 within the time period prior to the scan.
 For example, a glucose tolerance test should not be scheduled - during the 24 hours prior to the performance of FDG-PET/CT.
-Similarly, other tests that might involve - increasing plasma glucose, insulin, or corticosteroid levels should also be avoided.
-Exercise cardiac stress - testing should be avoided during the twenty-four (24) hours prior to the performance of FDG-PET/CT. - 250 Similarly, other tests that might involve vigorous exercise and thereby increase muscle metabolic function - should also be avoided.
+Similarly, other tests that might involve 262 - 263 increasing plasma glucose, insulin, or corticosteroid levels should also be avoided.
+Exercise cardiac stress - testing should be avoided during the twenty-four (24) hours prior to the performance of FDG-PET/CT.
+264 - Similarly, other tests that might involve vigorous exercise and thereby increase muscle metabolic function 265 - should also be avoided.
+266 session completion.
+The pre-imaging session issues are contained in this section while the intra-imaging issues are contained in section 3.2.1 on image data acquisition.